Kitchen Serf

 Condensed Milk Substitute

-Published: Nov 11, 2022 · Updated: Nov 13, 2022 by Jennifer · This post may contain affiliate links.
+Published: Nov 11, 2022 · Updated: Jan 6, 2025 by Jennifer Osborn · This post may contain affiliate links.
 As an Amazon Associate I earn from qualifying purchases.

 Condensed milk substitute ideas are essential in any absent-minded baker's pantry.